 In addition to my spiritual direction, and supervision practices, I was honored to serve as a liturgical leader and co-pastor of Seventh Avenue Presbyterian Church, in San Francisco, California, from 2003 through 2015.
 As part of this work, I led retreats, and officiated at weddings, baptisms, and memorials.
 Part of my work at Seventh Avenue, was also to serve as a small group facilitator, and preacher for Companions on the Inner Way, an internationally known, five-day contemplative retreat.

 Currently, I work both as small group leader, as well as a practicum supervisor with the Certificate/Diploma In The Art Of Spiritual Direction, provided through the Christian Spirituality Department of the University of Redlands (previously San Francisco Theological Seminary).
 My joy and excitement as students learn about contemplative listening skills, and begin to use them as they become spiritual directors, is increased exponentially as the students begin to share with me the integration, and transformation of their spiritual direction skills with friends and family on a daily basis.
 This affirms for me that spiritual direction is healing work, and a priceless contribution to our fractured and hurting world.

 I am incredibly privileged to participate in this work.

-My credentials include a Masters of Divinity degree, a Diploma in the Art of Spiritual Direction from the San Francisco Theological Seminary, and a certificate for Spiritual Direction Supervision through the Together In The Mystery program.
+My credentials for this work include a Masters of Divinity degree, a Diploma in the Art of Spiritual Direction from the San Francisco Theological Seminary, and a Certificate for Spiritual Direction Supervision through the Together In The Mystery program.